-Once you have removed the broken tile, you can take a piece to your local tile specialist so you can accurately match the colour and finish.
-If this isn’t an option, you will need to take a piece of the tile to a diy store and just try to find a good match.
+Once you have removed the cracked or broken tiles, you can take a piece to your local tile specialist so you can accurately match the colour and finish.
+If this isn’t an option, you will need to take a piece of the tile to a DIY store and just try to find a good match.

 If your tiles are unusual, or the crack is not serious enough to warrant the replacement of the tile, you can try repairing it instead.
 Ceramic tile repair kits are available which allow you to match a colour and then fill a crack in a chipped tile.
 More on this at the bottom of this page.

-Mask off Surrounding Tiles
+1. Mask Off the Surrounding Tiles

 Using a small cold chisel or an old woodworking chisel, start to break up the tile, starting from the holes in the centre.
 Gradually work your way out until all of the tile has been broken up and removed.

 This part of the process can be a bit fiddly, so take your time and make sure you d not chip the edges of the surrounding tiles.
 Once the wall is cleared of old tile adhesive, brush or vacuum out any dust.

 Apply your tile adhesive to the back of the replacement tile and press it carefully into place in the hole.
 It is usually easier to do it this way, rather than applying the adhesive to the wall as you normally would when laying tiles.
 Use tile spacers or matchsticks to ensure the gap around the edge is uniform.

-Repairing Small Chips and Cracks
+How to Repair Small Chips and Cracks in Tiles

 For small chips and cracks in ceramic tiles, Ronseal’s Kitchen and Bathroom Repair Kit is hard to beat.
 Applied with a brush and giving a smooth and solid finish, it is perfect for breathing new life into old kitchen or bathroom tiles and fittings.